droodman/rdboottest/README.md

 This Stata command wraps [rdrobust](https://github.com/rdpackages/rdrobust).
 To use it, replace `rdrobust` in your command lines with
 `rdboottest`.
 It will run `rdrobust`, show results, and append bootstrap-based estimates of the bias-corrected coefficent, p value, and confidence interval.
-It will also add these results to e().
+It will add these results to e(), along with the sample marker and other results normally missing from `rdrobust` return values.

 ## Installation
 When more mature, this package will be posted on SSC.
 For now, install it from Stata with